caas-team/GoKubeDownscaler/README.md

 <span id="diff-uniform-timestamp">Uniform timestamp</span>:

 - all timestamps are RFC3339 this is more optimized for golang, more consistent and also used by kubernetes itself
-- backwards compatible: mostly, unless you used a short form of ISO 8601 eg. `2023-08-12`, `2023-233` or `2023-W34-1` it should be totally fine to not change anything
+- backwards compatible: mostly, unless you used a short form of ISO 8601 (`2023-08-12`, `2023-233`) or `2023-W34-1` it should be totally fine to not change anything

 <span id="diff-overlapping-days">Overlapping [relative timespans](#configuration-of-a-relative-timespan) into next day</span>:

-- timespans can overlap into the "next" day (eg. `Mon-Fri 20:00-06:00 UTC`).
+- timespans can overlap into the "next" day (`Mon-Fri 20:00-06:00 UTC`).
 See [Relative Timespans](#configuration-of-a-relative-timespan)
 - backwards compatible: fully compatible, this didn't change any existing functionallity

 <span id="diff-actual-exclusion">Actual exclusion</span>: